 Current Debian and Ubuntu packages ship Brotli as dynamic Nginx modules instead of built-in core directives.
 Installing the packaged modules creates load stubs under /etc/nginx/modules-enabled/, so packaged builds usually do not need manual load_module lines.
-Compression still trades CPU for bandwidth, so start with moderate levels, keep the type list focused on text-like responses, and leave already-compressed formats out of scope.
+Keep compression levels moderate, add Vary: Accept-Encoding for cache-safe variants, and verify a real text URL after reloading.

 Steps to enable Brotli compression in Nginx: